pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-galaad-overview.md

 - `@RsMapTransition`: allows to share a single `Transition` object definition between mutliple states
 - `@RsHateoasContext`: provides access to the `HateoasContext` context for the current app

-Galaad decorators involves development of REST APIS based on the Object-oriented Paradigm, with 2 major advantages:
+Galaad decorators involve development of REST APIS based upon the Object-oriented Paradigm, with 2 major advantages:

 - class encapsulation forces separation of concerns
-- aspect programming make code more readable and easy to maintain
+- aspect programming makes code more readable and easy to maintain

 The following piece of code shows a basic HATEOAS implementation based on Galaad decorators: